Indian Prime Minister Modi should be welcomed like a rock star in the United States. How much does the diaspora feed him? - ExBulletin

 US President Joe Biden has already joked that he wanted an autograph from Modis because so many people want to see the Prime Minister of India while he is in the United States.

-Of course, Modi also has his detractors, who point to the far-right policies of populist leaders and Abuse of human rights.
+Of course, Modi also has his detractors, who point the finger at populist leaders far-right politicians And Abuse of human rights.

 Yet as prime minister of the world’s largest democracy, Modi remains one of the world’s most popular leaders – not just at home, but among the tens of millions who make up the global South Asian diaspora.